SalomePlatform/shaper/src/FeaturesPlugin/doc/pipeFeature.rst

 .. centered::
    Pipe by object, path and Bi-normal

-**See Also** a sample TUI Script of a :ref:`tui_binormal_pipe` operation.
+**See Also** a sample TUI Script of :ref:`tui_binormal_pipe` operation.

 Pipe by object, path and locations
 ----------------------------------

-The pipe is generated to preserve selected profiles at the specified locations along path.
+The pipe is generated to preserve selected profiles at the specified locations along the path.

 .. image:: images/Pipe3.png
   :align: center